LBHackney-IT/mtfh-tl-e2e-tests/README.md

 Open the Cypress runner console by using `npm run test:cypress:open`

 #### Feature tags
 The e2e tests use feature tags in order to run scoped tests.
-They can be set within a feature file using `@featureTag` and then ran using `cypress run -e tags='@featureTag'` more detailed documents can be found [here](https://github.com/TheBrainFamily/cypress-cucumber-preprocessor#running-tagged-tests).
+They can be set within a feature file using `@featureTag` and then ran using `cypress run -e grepTags='@featureTag'` more detailed documents can be found [here](https://www.npmjs.com/package/@cypress/grep#filter-with-tags).

 ## Running the tests in the pipeline
 The tests are configured to run in the pipeline as per the CircleCi config.yml